-Effective January 1, 2007, the Company adopted the provisions of Financial Accounting Standards Board (FASB) Interpretation No. 48, "Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No.109" (FIN 48).
-FIN 48 clarifies the accounting for uncertainty in income taxes recognized in the Company's financial statements in accordance with FASB Statement 109, "Accounting for Income Taxes," and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-FIN 48 also provides guidance under recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+Effective January 1, 2007, the Company adopted the provisions of FASB ASC 740 "Income Taxes" (formerly Financial Accounting Standards Board (FASB) Interpretation No. 48, "Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109").
+FASB ASC 740 clarifies the accounting for uncertainty in income taxes recognized in the Company's financial statements and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+FASB ASC 740 also provides guidance under recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.

-Federal and state income tax returns for the years ended December 31, 2008, 2007, 2006 and 2005 are subject to review by the taxing authorities.
+Federal and state income tax returns for the years ended December 31, 2008, 2007 and 2006 are subject to review by the taxing authorities.

 The Company's policy is to classify assessments, if any, for tax related interest as interest expenses and penalties as general and administrative expenses.

-The Company has evaluated and concluded that there are no uncertain tax positions requiring recognition in the Company's financial statements.
+The Company has evaluated and concluded that there are no uncertain tax positions requiring recognition in the Company's financial statements for the nine months ended September 30, 2009.